 After following these steps, you should see the message “Developer mode has been enabled!” on your phone screen, indicating that you now have access to the Developer Options.

-Enabling OEM Unlocking on Your Samsung Phone
+Enabling the OEM Unlocking Option

 - Go to Settings on your Samsung Phone.